-6. This Resolution shall I enter into force and apply fro m the day of its adoption at the Genera Meeting.
-By way of this Resolution, the F Resolution n No. adopted by the General Meeting on (date) is revoked
+7. This Resolution shall enter into force and apply from the day of its adoption at the General Meeting.
+By way of this Resolution, the Resolution No adopted by the General Meeting on (date) is revoked.

 REMUNERATION FOR MEMBERS OF BOARD OF DIRECTORS: